 Each scanner holds a maximum of 10,000 student scans.
 The scanner may be reset by visiting the TRC service desk during the event at no charge.

 If you experience onsite or post-event problems with Lead Retrieval, contact CFA Support Team at 888/601-0200.

-Additional scanners for Spring 2017 fairs may be ordered by December 1 at the charge of $50 per scanner.
+Additional scanners for Fall 2017 fairs may be ordered by July 12 at the charge of $50 per scanner.
 After this deadline, the charge is $60 per scanner.
 Additional scanners are non-refundable.

 Each exhibitor is responsible for lost or misplaced scanners.
 The replacement cost is $600.
 NACAC will invoice once notified by TRC that the scanner has not been returned.

 Institutions contracting for exhibit space at a National College Fair agree to have a representative from the institution at the table during the scheduled hours of the fair.
-This representative must be there on time, and agree to abide by the policies outlined in this booklet and by the NACAC Statement of Principles of Good Practice.
+This representative must be there on time, and agree to abide by the policies outlined in the Exhibitor Guidelines and by the NACAC Statement of Principles of Good Practice.

 NACAC reserves the right to refuse the registration of any institution that does not comply with the stated rules and regulations of the fairs.
 By signing the Participant/Registration Agreements, your institution acknowledges that you have read and understood the policies of the NACAC National College Fairs and the NACAC Statements of Principles of Good Practice.